holstonia-investigations/holstonia-investigations/index.md

        alt="Holstonia Bigfoot Investigations — From Anomaly to Analysis">
 </div>

-# Start Here — If You’re Ready to Go Deeper
+Research directed by Daniel H. Kegley

+# Orientation to the Holstonia Framework

 Many people arrive at questions about anomalous phenomena through stories, documentaries, field reports, or personal experiences.
 Curiosity is a good beginning.
 It is often what draws us toward the edges of what we understand.